 Recommended configurations consist of two initiator ports and four target ports.

 NVMe over InfiniBand Setup

-Verify Linux support and review restrictions
+Verify Linux configuration support and review restrictions in E-Series (NVMe over InfiniBand)

 As a first step, you should verify that your Linux configuration is supported and also review the controller, host, and recovery restrictions.